kayceecodes/bb/README.md

           products[0].options[*].name

 ## To Do

+    1. Cart - Add to shopify cart
-    Work on back button to /shoppingcart from shopify Work on the CSV.
+    2X  Work on back button to /shoppingcart from shopify note - Chromium clears either cache or cookies, it works.
+    3X  Work on the CSV.
 It's causing options[] values to be undefined
+    4. Remove all unnecessary string conversion methods 5X  Add more products, at least one for 'featured bracelets' 6X  Featured Links to send client to product
+    7. Change values.name to values.title throughout redux & product
+    8X  FeaturedProducts needs rendered elements with key 9X  Cart Card has two set of quotations for Inches
+    10. Tabs in Sidedrawer are setting Values to wrong tab.
+        Shows up only in console.
+    11. [product], Replace Go to checkout button
+    12x 'anchorEl' provided to Popover is invalid.
+        Should be an Element instance.
+It's undefined instead.
+    13. 'Search Bracelets' component does not setvalues correctly After first change of url it stops working
+    14. Checkout Button goes to collections in CartSummaryModal.tsx
+# Questions
+    Pro/Cons & Difference between href and router.push